carlaMorral/LondonSubwayDijkstra/README.md

 # LondonSubwayDisjkstra
-Dijkstra algorithm implementation plus an interesting variant in which transfers are penalised.
+Dijkstra algorithm implementation plus an interesting variant in which transfers are penalized.